vordimous/wellageddev/content/posts/technical_content_videos.md

 ---
+title: Technical Content Video Guidelines
 date: 2024-04-01T04:00:00.000Z
-description: How to make techincal content videos.
+summary: How to make techincal content videos.
-author: AJ Danelz
-hidden: false
+draft: false
 tags:
 - devrel
 - marketing
 ---

-# Technical Content Video Guidelines

 Any video about your products is good for the brand.
 Your company needs to be able to promote content that meets quality standards.
 This guide is a best practice reference sheet, and any guidelines should be encouraged but not forced into every production.